opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/jobdata-Platform-specific-Elements.md

 executed.

-- **Requirements**: This is an optional field if the operation is
+- **Requirements**: This is an optional field if the operation is "CLASS".
-    \"CLASS\".
 - **EM field label**: Method Name
 - **Valid Values**: Alpha and numeric characters, - (hyphen) and \_ (underscore) characters, and period.
-If a value is not specified, this will default to \"main\", which is the default execution method of a Java object.
+If a value is not specified, this will default to "main", which is the default execution method of a Java object.
   - Minimum Characters: 1
   - Maximum Characters: 4000